adaltas/node-nikita/src/download.coffee.md

 A checksum may provided with the option "sha1" or "md5" to validate the uploaded file signature.

-Caching is active unless one of "cache_dir" or "cache_file" is set to "null" or "false".
+Caching is active if "cache_dir" or "cache_file" are defined to anything but false.
+If cache_dir is not a string, default value is './'
+If cache_file is not a string, default is source basename.

+Mecano resolve the path from "cache_dir" to "cache_file", so if cache_file is an absolute path, "cache_dir" will be ignored

 If no cache is used, signature validation is only active if a checksum is provided.

-If cache is used, signature validation is only active between the source and the cache if a checksum is provided while signature validation is always active between the cache and the destination if the destination is created or modified.
+If cache is used, signature validation is always active, and md5sum is automatically calculated if neither md5 nor sha1 is provided

 ## Options